Best value car rental from top brands

 Travel advice

-• The theme parks in Orlando are huge.
-The Walt Disney World Resort is 47 square miles, and that’s just one of many.
-Hiring a car to drive from attraction to attraction is the simplest way to get around.
+- The theme parks in Orlando are huge.
+The Walt Disney World Resort is 47 square miles, Universal Orlando Resort is over 1,200 acres and they are just one of many.
+Hiring a car to drive from attraction to attraction is the simplest way to get around, and the parks are designed to make driving access very easy.

-• There are some toll roads in Orlando, however they are not too expensive – only a few dollars at most.
+- There are some toll roads in Orlando, however they are not too expensive – only a few dollars at most.
 There is the option of a prepaid SunPass, but these aren’t cheap so figure out whether they are worth it before committing.
+If you are exploring all of Florida, it is probably worth getting one.

-• Petrol stations near to the airport may charge more than downtown.
+- Petrol (gas) stations near to the airport may charge more than downtown.

-• Hiring a car with cruise control can be useful for long, straight stretches of road (as are common in the US).
+- Hiring a car with cruise control can be useful for long, straight stretches of road (as are common in the US).
+This is ideal if you are going to drive down to Miami or Fort Myers.

 Things to explore